aniv01/aniv01.github.io/_posts/k8s/2022-07-10-aws-eks-rbac.md

 >When you create an Amazon EKS cluster, the AWS Identity and Access Management (IAM) entity user or role, such as a federated user that creates the cluster, is automatically granted `system:masters` permissions in the cluster's role-based access control (RBAC) configuration in the Amazon EKS control plane.

+Continue with the below steps with the same IAM principal using which the EKS cluster was created.

-Let's create a `ClusterRoleBinding` called `eks-admins-RoleBinding` and reference/tag it to one of the default cluster roles called `system:masters` which grants **un-restricted** access to the cluster.
+Let's create a `ClusterRoleBinding` called `eks-admins-ClusterRoleBinding` and reference/tag it to one of the default cluster roles called `system:masters` which grants **un-restricted** access to the cluster.

+Copy the below YAML block and save it as `eks-admins-ClusterRoleBinding.yaml`

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1